Projet Montréal

-Origins
+History

-Projet Montréal was created by environmental activists in May 2004.
+Projet Montréal was founded by environmental activists in 2004.

-Electoral performance

 Richard Bergeron was the party's first mayoral candidate.
-He was elected to the City Council in 2005 and gathered 8.53% of the vote for Mayor.
+He was elected to the city council in 2005 and gathered 8.53% of the vote for mayor.

-In the September 2006 by-election held in the district of Marie-Victorin, Projet Montreal candidate and former city councillor Kettly Beauregard won 31.7% of the vote, for a strong second-place finish.
+In the September 2006 by-election held in the district of Marie-Victorin, Projet Montréal candidate and former city councillor Kettly Beauregard won 31.7% of the vote, for a second-place finish.